markahrens/mytungsten/src/content/blog/2013/netflix-confirms-14-new-episodes-of-arrested-development-this-may-the-verge.md

 ---

-<p>Just when I was evaluating our Netflix subscription, this comes along and makes any thought of getting rid of it go away.</p>
+Just when I was evaluating our Netflix subscription, this comes along and makes any thought of getting rid of it go away.